SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 (resizing is discussed [later](#ring-resizing)).
 If the user doesn't have the maximum number of entries yet, adding a new entry appends to the metadata file.
 Once the maximum has been reached, we cycle around and begin overwriting previous entries.
-Deletions and moves are handled by uninitializing the old entry (skipping over such entries while reading), and (un)favoriting is handled by moving the entry between rings.
+Deletions and moves are handled by uninitializing the old entry (skipping over such tombstone entries while reading), and (un)favoriting is handled by moving the entry between rings.

 Every ring includes a header with a 3 byte file signature (chosen by [a fair dice roll](https://xkcd.com/221/) of course), the ring's version (for future compatibility),